 The genus Camellia groups between 100 and 250 species (the experts do not quite come to an agreement) originating in the tropical and subtropical regions of Southeast Asia, China and Japan.
 Its striking green foliage, elegant conformation and brightly colored flowers make it one of the most popular winter and spring shrubs in all the world’s gardens.
-In this article we will see everything about how and when to prune camellias, and we will take the time to know some interesting facts about this floral shrub.

 Note: Please note that the advice given here is general, this blog is consulted from many countries in the world, with totally different characteristics, what not all tips will be adapted in the same way in all cases.
 Once you finish reading the article it will be necessary to analyze all the information and apply what you have learned in the best way.
 If you have any questions, remember that you can contact us to make your inquiries.